 "Cells behave differently in microgravity," Edeen told SPACE.com.
 "You can see things in microgravity that you cannot see on the ground."

 In the past five years, a few experiments not run by NASA have taken advantage of such perks.
 In 2008, for example, researchers from a Texas company began an experiment on the ISS.
-Their project aimed to develop a vaccine against salmonella by taking advantage of the effects of null gravity on bacterial virulence.
+Their project aimed to develop a by taking advantage of the effects of null gravity on bacterial virulence.